PaysanCorrezien/wezterm-session-manager/README.md

 - Complex pane layouts won't be correctly restored, the current implementation to determine the pane position is extremely basic

+## TODO

+- [ ] Find a way to prevent opening a new tab when restauring multiples sessions
+- [ ] It seems when there is too much session some dont get restaured, troubleshoot this
+- [ ] Restaure programs (nvim)
+- [ ] Update Docs

 ## Contributing

 Feedback, bug reports, and contributions to enhance the script are welcome.